JacobDiazCruz/rust-auth-service/README.md

 This application serves as a template for a micro-service auth app.
 It implements Axum as its primary web framework and MongoDB for storing data.

 ### Features:
+- User builder pattern
+- Newtype pattern
+- Oauth2 Access and Refresh tokens
+- MongoDB & Axum
 - Manual login
-- Google oauth2
+- Google login
-- JWT (Access and Refresh tokens)
-- Model validations
-- Custom service errors
-- MongoDB & Axum

 ### Directories:
 - /handlers: This directory contains all the main entry point functions of the API endpoints.